-The Worker receives an alert when Food Stamps are returned to the State Office and returned to inventory.
-Upon receipt of the alert, the Worker reissues the FS to the client if appropriate.
+The Worker receives an alert when Food Stamp coupons are returned to the State Office.
+Upon receipt of the alert, the Worker reissues the FS benefit to the client's EBT account, if appropriate.

 NOTE: There is no time limit for a request by the client that returned FS coupons be reissued.
 When no adverse action notice has been issued to inform the client that he is ineligible for the FS, the FS must be reissued.